 Botein, also designated as δ Arietis (delta Arietis), is a variable giant star in the constellation of Aries.

 Botein visual magnitude is 4.35.
-Because of its moderate brightness, Botein should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Botein should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of Botein

 Botein is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of Botein are provided in the following table:

 The simplified sky map below shows the position of Botein in the sky:

 Visibility of Botein from your location

 Today's Botein - δ Arietis (delta Arietis) rise, transit and set times from Greenwich, United Kingdom are the following (all times relative to the local timezone Europe/London):

 Distance of Botein from the Sun and relative movement